QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

 import matplotlib.pyplot as plt
 ```

-First we copy the class `ChangLQ` to solve the LQ Chang model in {doc}`calvo`.
+First, because we'll want to compare the results we obtain here with those obtained with another, more structured, approach,  we copy the class `ChangLQ` to solve the LQ Chang model in this quantecon lecture {doc}`calvo`.

-We hide this cell because we would like readers to refer to the previous lecture for the details of the class.
+We hide the cell that copies the class, but readers can find details of the class in this quantecon lecture {doc}`calvo`..

 ```{code-cell} ipython3
 :tags: [hide-output]